-The search strategy combines automatic with manual search.
-In a first step we perform an automated search on the three main data search engines where research results on self-adaptation are published: IEEE Explore, ACM Digital Library, and Springer Link.
+The search strategy combined automatic with manual search.
+In a first step we performed an automated search on the three main data search engines where research results on self-adaptation are published: IEEE Explore, ACM Digital Library, and Springer Link.

-To identify the search string and ensure that it finds all the relevant papers, we apply pilot searches for two main venues that publish research on self-adaptation, looking at the years 2017 till 2019: TAAS and SEAMS.
-During these pilots we combine different keywords and compare the results of the query with manually identified papers.
-This way, we iteratively adjust the search query such that the automatic search finds all the manually identified papers with a minimum number of false positives.
-This resulted in the following search string that we use to select papers based on title and abstract:
+To identify the search string and ensure that it finds all the relevant papers, we applied pilot searches for two main venues that publish research on self-adaptation, looking at the years 2017 till 2019: TAAS and SEAMS.
+During these pilots we combined different keywords and compared the results of the query with manually identified papers.
+This way, we iteratively adjusted the search query such that the automatic search found all the manually identified papers with a minimum number of false positives.
+This resulted in the following search string that we used to select papers based on title and abstract:

-After finalizing the search string, we launch a full automated search to collect a list of papers.\footnote{ Note that we instantiated the search string according to the interface specific for each of the digital libraries we used.
-For instance, for the ACM library (https://dl.acm.org/search/advanced), the search query is formulated as ``Title:(learn* AND (self* OR "adaptation")) OR Abstract:(learn* AND (self* OR "adaptation"))'' and the publication date needs to be set ``From Jan.
-2003 To May 2020.''
-For a detailed description of the settings and process we used for each library, we refer to the study website. } We then manually apply the inclusion and exclusion criteria to these papers to select relevant papers.
+After finalizing the search string, we launched a full automated search to collect the papers (i.e., all the primary studies).\footnote{ Note that we instantiated the search string according to the interface specific to each of the digital libraries we used.
+For instance, for the ACM library (https://dl.acm.org/search/advanced), the search query was formulated as ``Title:(learn* AND (self* OR "adaptation")) OR Abstract:(learn* AND (self* OR "adaptation"))'' and the publication date was set ``From Jan.
+2003 To May 2020''.
+For a detailed description of the settings and process we used for each library, we refer to the study website. } We then manually applied the inclusion and exclusion criteria to these papers to select relevant papers.